mzm786/CMPG-323-Overview---33296839/README.md

 ### Project 3 Repository
 A repository for patterns and designs will be created
 #### Project 4 Repository
-A repository for UAT testing will be created
+A repository for UAT testing will be created.
+This project was interesting.
+Used the video resource that was provided to assist me with the completion of the project.
+I had no issues in completing this project.
 ##### Project 5 Repository
 A repository Reporting and data visualization will be created
 ###### Branching Strategy